SAM-ITH/wordle/README.md

 ## App Specifications

-- word collection is tried to create by using dictionary.json but json parsing not working due that for continue with rest of the app i have used a hard code array.
+- word collection is tried to create by using dictionary.json but json parsing not working because of that, to continue with rest of the app i have used a hard code array.

 - rest of the functions are working